projectsveltos/sveltos/docs/features/labels_management.md

 ### Classifier controller configuration

-1. *concurrent-reconciles*: by default Sveltos manager reconcilers runs with a parallelism set to 10.
+1. *concurrent-reconciles*: By default Sveltos manager reconcilers runs with a parallelism set to 10.
 This arg can be used to change level of parallelism;
-2. *worker-number*: number of workers performing long running task.
+2. *worker-number*: Number of workers performing long running task.
 By default this is set to 20.
 If number of Classifier instances is in the hundreds, please consider increasing this;
-3. *report-mode*: by default Classifier controller running in the management cluster periodically collects ClassifierReport instances from each managed cluster.
+3. *report-mode*: By default Classifier controller running in the management cluster periodically collects ClassifierReport instances from each managed cluster.
 Setting report-mode to "1" will change this and have each Classifier Agent send back ClassifierReport to management cluster.
 When setting report-mode to 1, *control-plane-endpoint* must be set as well.
 When in this mode, Sveltos automatically creates a ServiceAccount in the management cluster for Classifier Agent.
 Only permissions granted for this ServiceAccount are update of ClassifierReports.
-4. *control-plane-endpoint*: the management cluster controlplane endpoint.
+4. *control-plane-endpoint*: The management cluster controlplane endpoint.
 Format <ip\>:<port\>.
 This must be reachable frm each managed cluster.